Company history

 Brian Manners

-Robert’s son Brian, joined the RAF in 1941 and became a fighter pilot, he had a distinguished record training pilots in both the UK and America.
+Robert’s son Brian joined the RAF in 1941 and became a fighter pilot, with a distinguished record training pilots in both the UK and America.

-Returning to civilian life, Brian trained as an accountant however due to his father’s ill health Brian was coerced to join the company in 1948.
+Returning to civilian life, Brian trained as an accountant but due to his father’s ill health, her was coerced into joining the company in 1948.

-The company prospered once again and during the 1950’s and 60’s was an integral part of the construction industry in the North East.
+The business prospered once again and during the 1950s and 60s, was an integral part of the construction industry in the North East.

-The 1970’ saw industrial unrest and soaring inflation, by the end of the decade this was having a detrimental effect on Brian’s health so Brian asked his son Robert to join the business.
+The 1970s saw industrial unrest and soaring inflation, which had a detrimental effect on Brian’s health by the end of the decade, so he asked his son Robert to join the business.

 1979